thataboy/ftpsync/README.md

 - `ignore_regex`: (optional) a regex string to indicate which files should be ignored
 - `disabled`: (optional) set to 1 to disable the profile.

 Each section inherits all settings above it and can override any setting.
-This avoids duplication and allows for more concise and maintainable configurations.
+This avoids duplication and allows more concise and maintainable configs.

-This inheritance system allows you to set common parameters (like FTP server details) once for multiple related profiles, reducing repetition and potential errors.

 ### Some notes on the config file

-- The subsection indentation is simply for looks and completely optional.
+- The subsection indentation is just for looks and completely optional.
 It's not Python!

 - The `remote` folder *must already exist*.
 The program will create sub-folders as needed but it will not create the "root" folder.